 Bushfire plans and policies

 In Ku-ring-gai, we are fortunate to be surrounded by natural bushland.
 However, severe bushfire can threaten lives and cause damage to property and the environment.
 That’s why we have plans in place to ensure the community’s safety.
-We are a member of the Hornsby Ku-ring-gai Bushfire Management Committee, responsible for coordinating bushfire planning in the local area.
-This Committee includes a range of stakeholders including:

 To help minimise the risk of bushfire we: